The best panoramic tripod heads in 2025: get a wider view with your camera!

 Reasons to avoid

 The Nodal Ninja doesn’t look like much, but this pared-down head is ideal for shooting spherical or multi-row panoramas.
-Featuring only essential adjustment, the design is kept compact and collapsible and weighs just 475g.
+Featuring only essential adjustments, the design is compact and collapsible, weighing just 475g.

-Improvements over the previous Mark 2 version of the head include a special surface treatment in the upper rotator to enable a higher load capacity - up to 3.5kg if you spec the head with the optional Rotator D10 base.
+Improvements over the previous Mark 2 version of the head include a special surface treatment in the upper rotator that enables a higher load capacity of up to 3.5kg if you complement the head with the optional Rotator D10 base.
 Just remember that this is still a small head, so it's best suited to mirrorless or DSLR cameras fitted with a fairly compact lens.

 4. Rollei Panoramic Head 200 Mark II